Ethnological Museum of Berlin

+History

-The Ethnological Museum was founded in 1873 and opened its doors in 1886 as the Royal Museum for Ethnology (Königliches Museum für Völkerkunde), but its roots go back to the 17th-century Kunstkammer of the rulers of Brandenburg-Prussia.
+The Ethnologisches Museum was founded in 1873 and opened its doors in 1886 as the Royal Museum for Ethnology (Königliches Museum für Völkerkunde), but its roots go back to the 17th-century Kunstkammer of the rulers of Brandenburg-Prussia.
 As the museum’s collections expanded in the early 20th century, the museum quickly outgrew its facility in the center of Berlin on Königgrätzer Straße (today named Stresemannstraße).
-A new building was erected in Dahlem to house the museum’s store rooms and study collections.
-In the Second World War, the main building of the museum was heavily damaged.
+A new building was erected in the suburb of Dahlem to house the museum’s store rooms and research collections.
+In World War II, the main building of the museum was heavily damaged.
 It was demolished in 1961, and the buildings in Dahlem (in what was then West Berlin) were reconfigured to serve as the museum's exhibition spaces.

-Following German reunification, although many of the Berlin museum collections were relocated, the collections of the Ethnological Museum remained in Dahlem.
-Starting in 2000, concrete plans were developed to relocate the collections back to the center of the city.
-In 2021, the Ethnological Museum and Museum of Asian Art were reopened in the Humboldt Forum in the reconstructed Berlin City Palace (Berliner Stadtschloss) immediately south of the main Museum Island complex.
+Following German reunification, although many of the Berlin museum collections were relocated, the collections of the Ethnologisches Museum remained in Dahlem.
+Starting in 2000, concrete plans were developed to move the collections back to the center of the city.
+In 2021, the Ethnologisches Museum and Museum für Asiatische Kunst were reopened in the new Humboldt Forum in the reconstructed Berlin City Palace (Berliner Stadtschloss) immediately south of the main Museum Island complex.

 Collections

-Beginning in January 2016, the Ethnological Museum began the process of dismantling its exhibitions in preparation for its move to the Humboldt Forum.
-Until January 2017, the museum will remain open to the public, and its permanent exhibitions of works from Africa, Mesoamerican archaeology, and South Asia can still be viewed.
-Highlights include the collections of painted Maya vases and drinking cups, Benin bronzes, sculpture from Cameroon, and power figures from Congo.
+Beginning in January 2016, the Ethnologisches Museum began the process of dismantling its exhibitions in preparation for its move to the Humboldt Forum.
+The exhibitions in Dahlem were closed in January 2017.
+Until then, the permanent exhibitions displayed works from Africa, Mesoamerican archaeology, and South Asia.
+Highlights included the collections of painted Maya vases and drinking cups, the Lienzo Seler Coixtlahuaca II, Benin Bronzes, sculptures from Cameroon, and power figures from the Democratic Republic of the Congo.

 The collections themselves encompass more than 500,000 from around the world.
 In addition, the museum holds more than 280,000 historical photographs, a substantial archive, more than 125,000 sound recordings, and 20,000 ethnographic films.
 The collection is organized according to geography as well as methodological approaches.
 The main divisions are Africa, Oceania, East-and North-Asia, South and Southeast Asia, the Middle East and Central Asia, American ethnology, American archaeology, and ethnomusicology.
 The museum also houses a specialized reference library of more than 140,000 volumes relating to ethnology, non-European art, and global art.